 Well, you need hosting in order to access to your platform.
 So, in that sense, hosting comes first.

-If you choose to go with a free service like Blogger, Wix and Tumblr, you will have to use their own design which is usually very limited in function.
+You can access WordPress through your Cpanel (control panel) – and the set up is as simple as clicking the install button!
+If you choose to go with a free service like Squarespace, Wix or Tumblr, you will not have access to WordPress.
+Instead, you will have to use their own platform which is very limited.

 A Few More Things To Know About Free Blogging Platforms

 Before you think I’m completely against free blogging platforms, let me say that’s not the case.
-I think they are great as long as your goal isn’t to create a brand and make money from it.
+I think they are great – as long as your goal isn’t to make money blogging.

-- It’s not search engine friendly.
-Google doesn’t view free blogs as authorities.
-This is why you rarely see them showing up in the top 5 search results.
-This means less traffic, less eyeballs on your content, and less money in the long run.
+The problem lies in the fact that Google doesn’t view free blogs as authorities and has a tendency to tank them.
+This is why you rarely see them showing up on page 1, 2, even 3.
+This means significantly less traffic, which leads to less eyeballs on your content, which leads to less money in your pocket.

 Blogging for free also means the company reserves the right to read, access and ban your content if it feels you are in violation of certain rules or regulations – for the safety of its users and the public.